lernest/cat-genetics/README.md

     }
 ```

-When a new kitten is created, a punnet square can be generated for each trait from their parents.
+When a new kitten is created, a punnett square can be generated for each trait from their parents.
 ```
-   Punnet Square
+   Punnett Square

          X      x
       |--------------